Who is a Candidate?

 Unfortunately, the simple fact is that not everyone is a candidate for dental implants.
 This can happen for a number of reasons, but oftentimes we find that with a little bit of oral support, even patients that may have been told their teeth were beyond saving can be helped.
 Every day, dentists are learning and perfecting new treatments to improve and rehabilitate your oral health.
 Teeth that once might have been a lost cause can now be saved, and often even advanced gum disease can be eliminated, and its effects reversed.
-If the teeth do have to be extracted, there are still dentures and dental bridges.
+If the teeth do have to be extracted, also known as tooth extractions, there are still dentures and dental bridges.
 Many people have successfully benefitted from these options for years, and they can be cheaper and faster than implants.

 Call Today to Discover if You Are a Candidate!

 There is only one way to find out if you are a candidate for dental implants, and that is by coming into our office for a consultation.
 To schedule an appointment with one of our expert dentists here at Alder Dental, call us now at (360) 831-0831!
 We can set up a time for you to come in and find out if you are a good candidate.